OlivierLD/raspberry-coffee/docker/README.md

 ![Running](DockerAtWork.png)

 The build operation needs to be done once.
-There is no need to do it again as long as no change in the image os required.
+There is no need to do it again as long as no change in the image is required.

 --------------------------------------------------------------------------